hey-tommy/thrive-devops-takehome/README.md

     *   **Username:** `admin`
     *   **Password:** `prom-operator` (This is the default, retrieve the current password if needed: `kubectl get secret thrive-monitoring-grafana -n monitoring -o jsonpath='{.data.admin-password}' | base64 --decode`)

+    > **Note:** These are default credentials.
+In a production environment, change the default password immediately after deployment.
+Ideally, manage the Grafana admin password using a secure method like the implemented Kubernetes External Secrets integration with AWS Secrets Manager.

-Explore the pre-configured dashboards, adjusting the time range in the top-right corner if needed (e.g., to "Last 1 hour").
+4. Explore the pre-configured dashboards, adjusting the time range in the top-right corner if needed (e.g., to "Last 1 hour").

 ---